Skip to the content

 EKRM_Factsheet_Layperson_EN_Hajj-Umrah-Pilgrimage.pdf

-• Routine vaccinations should be up to date; vaccination against meningococcal disease is mandatory and vaccination against polio, influenza, and hepatitis B is recommended.
+- Routine vaccinations should be up to date; vaccination against meningococcal disease (A, C, W135, Y) is mandatory and vaccination against hepatitis A and B, polio, Covid-19 and influenza are recommended.

 Pilgrimages are a very important aspect of many people’s lives.
 However, as with all international mass gatherings, pilgrimages bear health risks and thus require preparation.
 The Hajj is physically exhausting, therefore a medical assessment is recommended for those suffering from chronic conditions.
 The Kingdom of Saudi Arabia advises elderly and seriously ill people, pregnant women, and children to postpone or retain from undertaking the Hajj and the Umrah.